SAP/jenkins-library/documentation/docs/pipelines/cloud-sdk/configuration.md

 ### compliance

 The stage `compliance` currently executes [SonarQube](https://www.sonarqube.org/) scans.
-The stage is executed in the productive branch when configuration for the step `sonarExecuteScane` exists.
+The stage is executed in the productive branch when configuration for the step `sonarExecuteScan` exists.
 Note, the available configuration options can be found in the related [step documentation](https://sap.github.io/jenkins-library/steps/sonarExecuteScan/#parameters).

 This is an optional feature for teams who prefer to use SonarQube.